When to visit the vet?

 A myocardial infarction, also known as a heart attack, is a serious condition in which the blood supply to the heart is interrupted, leading to damage to the heart muscle.
-This condition is rare in dogs but can have serious health consequences.
+This condition is rare in dogs, but it can have serious health consequences.

 BASICS/CAUSES:

-Other factors that can contribute to a heart attack in dogs include heart diseases, such as cardiomyopathy, as well as systemic diseases that lead to an increased tendency to clot, such as Cushing’s syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
+Other factors that can contribute to a heart attack in dogs include heart diseases, such as cardiomyopathy, as well as systemic conditions that lead to an increased tendency for blood coagulationBlood coagulation is a process that helps stop Bleeding when a blood vessel is damaged.
+Platelets and certain proteins in the plasma form a blood clot that seals the wound., such as Cushing’s syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
 A syndrome can be caused by various factors and is often complex in its diagnosis and treatment. or diabetes mellitus.
 Inflammatory conditions of the blood vessels, known as vasculitisVasculitis is the inflammation of blood vessels, leading to changes in the vessel walls, including thickening, weakening, narrowing, and sometimes the formation of aneurysms or blood clots., can also increase the risk.

 The most important facts at a glance